man-group/pytest-plugins/pkglib-testing/README.rst

 PkgLib-Testing: Testing Tools for a Company-centric packaging library
 =====================================================================

-Kindly open-sourced by AHL, this library provides a suite of testing utilities to assist with handling services, databases, web drivers and coverage amongst other things, as well as a number of useful ``py.test`` plugins.
+This library provides a suite of testing utilities to assist with handling services, databases, web drivers and coverage amongst other things, as well as a number of useful ``py.test`` plugins.

 Documentation
 =============